AmyKeedwell/Milestone-Project-Resume/README.md

 * [Google](https://www.google.co.uk/)
     * Google was used for research.
 * [Bootstrap](https://getbootstrap.com/)
-    * HTML and CSS Framework from Bootstrap
+    * HTML and CSS Framework, Grid System - Columns and Rows from Bootstrap
 * [Git](https://git-scm.com/)
     * Git used for Version Control
 * [GitHub](https://github.com/)